East Midlands Development Corporation

 The developments, which cover an area larger than three Olympic Parks, are expected to deliver 84,000 jobs and contribute £4.8bn a year to the East Midlands’ economy, and will also create green spaces centred around Toton and Chilwell, Ratcliffe on Soar power station and East Midlands Airport.

-Nottinghamshire County Council is a key partner of the East Midlands Development Corporation, alongside Rushcliffe Borough Council, Broxtowe Borough Council, North West Leicestershire District Council and Leicestershire County Council.
+Nottinghamshire County Council is a key partner of the proposed East Midlands Development Corporation, alongside Rushcliffe Borough Council, Broxtowe Borough Council, North West Leicestershire District Council and Leicestershire County Council.

 We are helping fund the development of these life-changing plans to ensure it receives the £235m Government funding it needs to transform our county for the future.